Pijano97/amazon-fullClone/README.md

 ## About clone

-The website(payment) is not working properly because I was not able to\
+Payment option dose not work properly because \
-upload cloud functions to the firebase. (additional payment required)\
+cloud functions could not be upload to the firebase\
+without additional payment\
-Everything will work localy.
+Everything will work locally.

 You can use account(@ Account test) to test it.(without payment function)